 This article is curated by our Editors and includes affiliates and/or paid inclusions.
 See our Disclosure Policy.

-Know a brand of baby bottle we should add to our list?
+Know some baby bottles we should add to our list?
 Contact us and let us know.

 Read next …

 Looking for more feeding time essentials?
 From handy bottle sterilisers to nursing covers and pillows, here are a few articles that you might like to read through next:

 - 6 nursing pillows for ultimate feeding comfort

 Continue your search for the best baby bottles